 Amazingly, after about 10 seconds of the ugliest running anyone has ever seen, my legs loosened up and I was back on 10:00 - 11:00 pace, which I was quite happy with.

 Skipping Debeck's Hill and heading straight to The Corners feels great on Day 2.
 I was able to tell myself "Look!
-I'm already on our way to The Corners!
+I'm already on the way to The Corners!
 I could basically walk from here and still finish!"
 This self-talk felt strangely comforting.
 Another game I played to help keep my mind active was to "subtract from the cutoff".
 The math was super sloppy, but the gist was that the first cutoff was at 12:00 PM at Quest, which meant I could do approximately 20:00 pace and still finish, therefore, every minute faster than 20:00 was "padding" I could use at the end of the race.

 Generally, I would recommend against that kind of thinking, but given that the race starts on tired legs (and you're likely in a group of much fresher runners) my initial thoughts were mostly panicked and along the lines of "I'm not going to make it!"
-By "subtracting from the cutoffs" I could prove to myself that I was still making good time.
+By subtracting from the cutoffs I could prove to myself that I was still making good time.

 Anyways, back to the course.
 Like yesterday, this section is pretty fast and comparatively easy.
 Given that people are much closer together at this early point in the race, the single set of switchbacks is fun to look up and down the hill and see the long line of runners trudging.
 It'd make a great picture, but there's no time to stop for pictures!

 Aid Station 1 - The Corners

 7:02 AM | 5 mi / 1:02 cumulative | 5 mi / 1:02 from last aid